-The Wage Commission is tasked with enforcing the minimum wage, the living wage, and the prevailing wage laws in the City of Baltimore.
-Here, you can learn more about what these three wages mean and what is the current rate.
+The Wage Commission is tasked with enforcing the minimum wage, the living wage, prevailing wage, and displaced worker protection laws in the City of Baltimore.
+Here, you can learn more about what these wages mean and what is the current rate.
 If you would like to read the laws relating to the following wage types, visit the page Law.

 For most employees, overtime pay is awarded for any hours worked over 40 hours a week.
 The overtime pay that must be paid for these hours worked over 40 hours is equal to (normal hourly rate) x (1.5).
-If you feel that you are owed overtime pay or if you are unsure on how much overtime pay you should receive, you can ask the Wage Commission directly by visiting the page Contact Us.
+If you feel that you are owed overtime pay or if you are unsure about how much overtime pay you should receive, you can ask the Wage Commission directly by visiting the Contact Us page.

 There are some exemptions to the minimum wage and to overtime pay.
 If you are not sure if you or an employee qualify as exempt, contact the wage commission for clarification.
 Some individuals who may be exempt from Minimum Wage and Overtime Pay Laws include: